DrainHK/vue-cli/README.md

 # vue-cli
-A customized vue-cli include vue-router, vuex and axios which is packed by webpack and gulp.
+A customized frame apply to vue single page application.

 The directory structure, as follows.